melio0504/thinkfast/README.md

-## ThinkFast: A Clean and Simple Task Tracker
+## ThinkFast: A Clean and Simple To-Do List Application

 **ThinkFast** is a lightweight Java desktop application for tracking tasks and staying organized.
 It features a clean interface, intuitive controls, and emphasizes solid Object-Oriented Programming (OOP) design.